-In the event of litigation, the medical record is one of the most important components of the defense.
-Regardless of the medical record format, document the details of all informed consent or informed refusal discussions.
+In the event of litigation, the patient record is one of the most important components of the defense.
+Regardless of the record format, document the details of all informed consent or informed refusal discussions.
 The documentation should include when and where the discussion occurred; who participated or was physically present; the options, risks, benefits, costs, and possible outcomes addressed; and a notation that the patient’s questions were answered.

 Documentation of a refusal should also include the following notations in the patient’s record: